From Caledonia to Cayuga, explore where to Fish, Stay and Eat

 We’re practicing catch and release today and have some luck catching a few carp but not near as much luck as the fly fisherman.
 My husband stops him to chat on his way out and he tells us that the trick to it is patience and not overthinking.
 Fly fishing looks like a combination of yoga (or ballet), meditation and fishing to me; just the kind of thing my husband and I can agree to try together, on our next trip after a bit more research and with the proper gear.

-From York we head to Cayuga where we stop in at The Carolinian Café where we order lunch and coffee.
+From York we head to Cayuga where we stop in at The Carolinian Cafe where we order lunch and coffee.
 I can’t wait to dive into The McSorley, a turkey sandwich made on sourdough bread with roasted red peppers, greens, mayo, mustard, and cheddar cheese.
 Yum!
 They had me at sourdough bread to be fair.
 Before we eat though, we make our way to the Grand River Vista Trail and find a bench right in the middle of the bridge facing upriver toward Caledonia.
 Between the sandwich, the view, and my latte, I’m not sure which is more beautiful.

 With our bellies happy and full it’s time to try our hand at more fishing, this time at the Bob Baigent Memorial Park, walking distance from Cayuga’s quaint downtown.
 The water here is deeper than at York making it a great spot to launch a boat if you have one.
 And because it’s deeper we have great luck catching catfish and even a couple of pike.
 I must admit, having a big fish on the line, well any fish really, is a thrill.

-Trout.
 My husband is ready to head over there now but I distract him with some of the great things I’ve heard about the menu over at The Argyle Street Grill, where we have reservations for dinner.

-The Grill, as locals call it, has a relaxed but upscale feel and their chef is always looking to work with local ingredients to create new and tasty dishes for the restaurant.
+The Grill, as locals call it, has a relaxed but upscale feel and its chef is always looking to work with local ingredients to create new and tasty dishes for the restaurant.
 Tonight, we get started with Lobster & Crab Dip and a couple of pints by Haldimand’s own, Concession Road Brewing.
-Then, after all that fishing today, I just had to order the fish and chips and when it comes, it’s everything I’d hoped it would be.
-A crispy deep-fried beer battered outside and a flaky and delicious inside.
+Then, after all that fishing today, I just had to order the fish and chips and when it comes, it was everything I’d hoped it would be.
+A crispy deep-fried beer-battered outside and a flaky and delicious inside.
 It’s what dreams are made of and there’s so much!
 I can’t eat it all, so I get a doggy bag to go.
 My husband on the other hand probably would have licked his plate clean if I’d let him.
 He went with the Two-Way Poutine which consists of pulled chicken and shaved sirloin, topped with white cheddar cheese curds and green onion.
 All I have to say is that it was a good thing we walked over.

 Coffee in one hand and my reel in another, I find myself once more ready to fish.
 This time there are several other people casting their lines from either side of the Grand River.
 It’s a sight to see at Kinsmen Park between the people watching, views of the Old Mill, the Caledonia Bridge and the downtown.